 Differences for Various Populations

 When performing CPR, it’s important to adjust your technique based on the age and size of the victim.
 These changes are crucial for providing effective CPR that fits the specific needs of each age group, thereby improving the chances of a successful outcome until professional help arrives.
 For example, the process for giving CPR to a child aged 1 through puberty is essentially the same as that for an adult—follow the C-A-B steps.
 However, for infants under age 1, the compressions, airway, and breathing method is different.
-It’s essential to take an accredited first-aid training course to learn CPR properly and understand these differences, ensuring you can provide the best possible care in an emergency.
+It’s essential to take an first-aid training course to learn CPR properly and understand these differences, ensuring you can provide the best possible care in an emergency.

 When Not to Perform CPR